chuongmep/omniclass-ai/readme.md

-# Demo how AI help you save time with ominiclass
+# Demo how AI help you save time with omniclass

 ![](readme.png)